composewell/streamly/CONTRIBUTING.md

 * Tutorial module, [README](README.md), and [guides](docs) are updated if
   necessary.
 * [Changelog](Changelog.md) is updated if needed

-## Contributing A Change

-If the feature makes significant changes to design, we encourage you to open an issue as early as possible so that you do not have to redo much work because of changes in design decisions.
-However, if you are confident, you can still go ahead and take that risk as the maintainers are supposed to be reasonable people.

-### Picking Issues to Work on

-Beginners are encouraged to pick up issues that are marked `help wanted`.
-It is a good idea to update the issue expressing your intent so that others do not duplicate the effort and people with a background on the issue can help.

 ### Structuring Pull Requests